paypal/merchant-sdk-php/README.md

 To run the bundled sample, first copy the samples folder to your web server root.
 You will then need to install the SDK as a dependency using composer (PHP V5.3+ only).

-run `composer update` from the samples folder.

 ## Using the SDK

 To use the SDK,

-   * Create a composer.json file with the following contents.
+   * Create a `composer.json` file with the following contents.

 ```json
 {